albertopeam/Android-Infrastructure/README.md

 This example shows how it can be used.
 First define a new ExceptionDelegate class.
-In this case the delegate only show a Dialog when someone tries to recover, this Delegate will handle the UnsupportedOperationException.
+In this case the delegate is going to return a HandledException that only shows a Dialog when its recover method be invoked, this Delegate will handle the UnsupportedOperationException.

 ```java
 class UnsupportedOperationExceptionDelegate